AFLplusplus/AFLplusplus/README.md

   instances much, much slower, but then being able to do what FairFuzz and aflgo do as well.

-  Currently working: afl-gcc, afl-showmap
+  Currently working: afl-gcc, llvm_mode (faster!), afl-showmap

-  Todo: afl-fuzz, llvm_mode
+  Todo: afl-fuzz (and: afl-tmin, afl-analyze)

 ## original readme follows ...